thonhotels/fishbus/README.md

 ### Install
 dotnet add package fishbus

+### Note!
+release v0.2.7 has a breaking change.
+Interface IHandleMessage was changed.
+Handle no longer takes a delegate argument and it should return true/false to mark success or not

 ### Declare a message type (an Event or a Command)
 ```c#
 public class SomethingExcitingJustHappened